An ag(e)ing hacker, Luca Saiu's blog

 It is possible to at least spread such a recovery phase across multiple days by setting an upper limit to the number of total daily cards.
 It is very tiring to recover after neglecting Anki for a long time all in one session.

 One can tell that the problem is with recent “young” cards, and not with mature cards, from the colours.
 The troubling parts are the light-green (young), and red (relearning).
-The orange part (learning) does not seem to grow, which is good.
+The orange part (learning) does not appear to grow, which is good.